 - Startled or not feeling well

-All breeds have the capability to bite or attack at random or in result of a specific situation.
+All breeds have the capability to bite or attack at random or as a result of a specific situation.
 Statistic information reports these breeds to be accountable for last years annual report:

 - Pit bulls contributed to 71 percent of these deaths, with 22 of the 41 deaths recorded